--How can I get old mystery blocks?

 out there.
 It does tend to be more detailed, which means more pieces and sections.

-Remember, the beauty of paper piecing is that you can add small pieces without
+Remember, the beauty of paper piecing is that you can add small pieces as easily as large ones.

 the mystery block pattern.
-(Look for the drawing below.)
+(See the drawing below.)

 Are your patterns easy enough for beginners?